 The law relating to compensation for work-related injuries and disabilities and to the regulation of safety standards in industry and of the processes and substances employed therein.
-Topics include: the employer's common law duty of care; the development and application of Workers' Compensation Schemes; comprehensive no-fault compensation schemes and inquiries relating thereto in their application to industrial injuries and disabilities; existing protective legislation in other countries and its effectiveness; proposals for amendment of protective legislation; individual rights under protective legislation of industrial safety and health under compulsory arbitration schemes; management and union initiatives in the fields of industrial safety and health; new problems in industrial safety and health.
+Topics include: the employer's common law duty of care, the development and application of workers' compensation schemes: comprehensive no-fault compensation schemes and inquiries relating thereto in their application to industrial injuries and disabilities, existing protective legislation in Australia: a comparative survey of protective legislation in other countries and its effectiveness; proposals for amendment of protective legislation; individual rights under protective legislation; regulation of industrial safety and health under compulsory arbitration schemes; management and union initiatives in the fields of industrial safety and health. new problems in industrial safety and health.